kaust-vislab/introduction-to-docker-for-data-scientists/_episodes/01-introduction-to-docker.md

 >     fix-permissions $JULIA_PKGDIR $CONDA_DIR/share/jupyter
 > ~~~
 >
-> This `Dockerfile` has 15 layers (if I have counted correctly!) and describes how to install the
+> This `Dockerfile` has 15 layers (if I have counted correctly!) and describes how to install
+> version 3.5.1 of the [R](https://www.r-project.org/) programming language, a bunch of popular R
+> data science libraries, and version 1.1 of the [Julia](https://julialang.org/) programming
-> following on top of the `jupyter/scipy-notebook` container image which contains Python 3 as well
+> language on top of the `jupyter/scipy-notebook` container image (which itself contains Python 3
-> as the most widely used Python data science packages.
+> and a bunch of widely used Python data science packages).
 >
-> * Version 3.5.1 of the [R](https://www.r-project.org/) programming language together with a
->   large number of popular R data science libraries.
-> * Version 1.1 of the [Julia](https://julialang.org/) programming language.
 {: .callout}

 ## What is a container image?